plebbitlabs/mintpass/challenge/README.md

 - **Type 2+**: Future verification methods

 ### Transfer Cooldown
+### Wallet selection and EVM fallback

+- When `chainTicker` is `"base"` or `"eth"`, the challenge first looks for `author.wallets[chainTicker]`.
+- If that specific wallet is missing, it automatically falls back between `base` and `eth` (e.g., `base → eth` or `eth → base`).
+- This makes EVM wallet usage robust when clients store a single EVM wallet entry.

+### Default contract addresses

+- If `contractAddress` is omitted and `chainTicker` is supported, the challenge uses a known default for that chain (e.g., Base Sepolia reference deployment).
+- You can still override `contractAddress` explicitly in settings.

 The challenge tracks when NFTs are used by different plebbit accounts and enforces a cooldown period to prevent:
 - Quick transfers to bypass bans